lubojr/naucse.python.cz/lessons/beginners-en/comparisons/index.md

 > So if you are working on some project with someone else, you
 > have to agree on indentation for the program
 > to be able to run properly.
 Most of the people
-> from the Python community agree on 4 spaces (or one tab).
+> from the Python community agree on 4 spaces.

 ## Other conditional statements